acronis/perfkit/acronis-db-bench/README.md

   -- Golang DBR query builder tests -----------------------------------------------------------------------------------------------

-  dbr-select-heavy-last                   : [PMWS----] : select last row from the 'heavy' table using golang DBR driver dbr-select-heavy-rand                   : [PMWS----] : select random row from the 'heavy' table using golang DBR query builder dbr-select-medium-last                  : [PMWS----] : select last row from the 'medium' table with few columns and 1 index dbr-select-medium-rand                  : [PMWS----] : select random row from the 'medium' table using golang DBR query builder dbr-update-heavy                        : [PMWS----] : update random row in the 'heavy' table using golang DB driver dbr-update-medium                       : [PMWS----] : update random row in the 'medium' table using golang DB driver
+  dbr-update-heavy                        : [PMWS----] : update random row in the 'heavy' table using golang DB driver dbr-update-medium                       : [PMWS----] : update random row in the 'medium' table using golang DB driver